-I’ve had several requests for my recipe for steel-cut oatmeal and am happy to share it with you today.
-I’ve been making oatmeal once a week based on this recipe from the NYTimes and I’ve blogged about it here before.
+I’ve had several requests for my recipe for steel-cut oatmeal and am happy to share it with yo!
+I’ve been making oatmeal once a week based on this recipe from the NYTimes and I’ve blogged about it before.
 But a couple of months ago I ran across an article on soaking oatmeal to improve the nutrition of your whole grains.
 We’ve been doing it ever since and have found it easier to digest too.
 Here’s what I do each week to make sugar-free and gluten-free oatmeal for my family.

 Take 3 cups of steel cut oats (I buy them in bulk) and put them in a large saucepan with 6 cups of hot water.
 Add a splash of cider vinegar or the juice of 1/2 a lemon and 2T all purpose or buckwheat flour (gluten-free) and let soak for 8-24 hours.